Application of Sharia by country: Kenya

-Sharia is applied by Kadhis' Courts where "all the parties profess the Muslim religion".
+Sharia is applied by Kadhis courts where "all the parties profess the Muslim religion".
 Under article 170, section 5 of the constitution, the jurisdiction of Kadhis' court is limited to matters relating to "personal status, marriage, divorce or inheritance in proceedings in which all the parties profess the Muslim religion, and Muslims are then required to use the jurisdiction of the Kadhi’s courts".

 Libya

-Muammar Gaddafi merged civil and sharia courts in 1973.
-Civil courts now employ sharia judges who sit in regular courts of appeal and specialise in sharia appellate cases.
+Muammar Gaddafi merged civil and Sharia courts in 1973.
+Civil courts now employ Sharia judges who sit in regular courts of appeal and specialise in Sharia appellate cases.
 The personal status laws are derived from Sharia.

 Mali

 It has a civil law system influenced by customary law.
 In urban areas, positive law is common.
 In rural areas the customary law usually dominates.
-Local rural versions of sharia are the predominant sources for customary law.
+Local rural versions of Sharia are the predominant sources for customary law.
 Article 25 in Title II of Mali's constitution declares it to be a secular state.

 Mauritania

 The Penal Code contains Sharia crimes such as heresy, apostasy, atheism, refusal to pray, adultery and alcohol consumption.
-Punishments include lapidation, amputation and flagellation.
+Punishments include stoning, amputation and lashing.